isomerpages/enterprisesg-switch/example-resource/blog/_posts/2023-04-04-post-Leather made from mushrooms: Alternative materials making waves through the fashion scene.md

 We believe that our mycelium leather is the next best alternative leather.
 In order to stay ahead, we are continuing our collaborations with research institutions to further improve our product.

 ![Collaboration between MYCL and local research institution](/images/entrepassarticle_mycotechlab2.png)
+<sup> Featured in the photo shows the collaboration between MYCL and local research institution </sup>

 **6. What are MYCL’s plans for 2023?**